Lucretius/vault_raft_snapshot_agent/README.md

 ## Configuration

 `addr` The address of the Vault cluster.
 This is used to check the Vault cluster leader IP, as well as generate snapshots.
+Defaults to "http://127.0.0.1:8200".

 `retain` The number of backups to retain.